Equine Drugs

 Procaine penicillin G

 PPG is given intramuscularly and can cause anaphylactic reactions and death if given iv.
-It is most effective against gram positive agents and anaerobes.
+It is most effective against gram positive aerobic and anaerobic bacteria.
+This is often a commonly used antimicrobial for Streptococcus infections.

 Distributes widely in the plasma but penetrates poorly through biological membranes.
 Does not penetrate abscesses or sites of tissue necrosis well.